Data-Driven Reconstruction of Stochastic Dynamical Equations based on Statistical Moments: Estimation of Kramers-Moyal conditional moments using statistical moments

-In practice, we compute the $\tau$-dependent coefficients $\phi_i(\tau)$ for $\tau=\dt, 2\dt,\cdots, k\dt$, and extrapolate the results to the vanishing limit of $\tau$.
+The $\phi$ coefficients are a function of the time lag $\tau$.
+These coefficients are estimated ($\tilde{\phi}$) for different time lags $\tau = (1,2,3,\ldots) \dt$ and a linear regression is performed for the first four time lags.
+The slopes of the linear regressions are the $\phi$ coefficient.
 Here, $\dt$ is the sampling interval of the time series $x(t)$.
-For a non-stationary process, the moments matrix on the right hand side and the vector on the left hand side of Eq.~({\ref{set}}) will be time-dependent, implying that the coefficients $\phi_i$ can also depend explicitly on time (see Appendix B).
+For a non-stationary process, the moments matrix on the right hand side and the vector on the left hand side of Eq.~({\ref{set}}) will be time-dependent, implying that the coefficients $\phi_i$ can also depend explicitly on time (see Appendix B, also for a validation of our method from an analytical perspective).

 For a given time series, the order of the polynomial $l'$ is selected based on resolving of $x^{2l'} p(x)$, especially at the tails of $p(x)$.
-By ``resolving'' we mean that for large values of $x$, given a sufficient number of data points, estimates of $x^{2l'} p(x)$ will be reliable.
+By ``resolving'', we mean that for large values of $x$, given a sufficient number of data points, estimates of $x^{2l'} p(x)$ will be reliable.
 Polynomials of higher orders $l'$ require a larger amount of data points in order to safely estimate the statistical moments $\langle x^{2l'}\rangle$.
-For a given number of data points $n$, increasing $l'$ beyond some upper bound $l'_c$ will no longer resolve $x^{2l'} p(x)$ and, therefore, one should stop the expansion in powers of $x$ at order $l'_c$~\cite{new}.
-We will determine numerically the condition for identifying the upper order of the moments, $l'_c$, for the three examples presented in the following.
+For a given number of data points $n$, increasing $l'$ beyond some upper bound $l'_c$ will no longer resolve $x^{2l'} p(x)$ and, therefore, one should stop the expansion in powers of $x$ at order $l'_c$.
+In Appendix C, we determine numerically the upper order of the moments, $l'_c$, for the three examples presented in the following.

 The proposed method is also applicable to any non-polynomial KM coefficients, such as fractional or sinusoidal functions.
 Examples of non-polynomial expressions in Eq.~(\ref{KM}) include the host-immune-tumor model (also known as dynamical model of cancer growth) and the Kuramoto-Sakaguchi phase oscillator model with higher-order interactions~\cite{new}, to name but a few.
-In what follows, we reconstruct stochastic dynamical equations from three prototypical stochastic processes with well-known properties, of which two examples represent diffusion processes and the third one is a jump-diffusion process.